coder/coder/docs/contributing/frontend.md

 ### Visual testing

-Test components without user interaction like testing if a page/component is rendered correctly depending on some parameters, if the button is showing a spinner, if the `loading` props are passing, etc. This should always be your first option since it is way easier to maintain.
+We use visual tests to test components without user interaction like testing if a page/component is rendered correctly depending on some parameters, if a button is showing a spinner, if `loading` props are passed correctly, etc. This should always be your first option since it is way easier to maintain.
 For this, we use [Storybook](https://storybook.js.org/) and [Chromatic](https://www.chromatic.com/).